Russ Tedrake, faculty sponsor

 graduated from Wellesley College in philosophy and history, and has worked at MIT ever since, counseling students and advisors in the Humanities Department for several years before moving to Course VI (EECS).
 She does Tai Chi, Kung Fu, yoga, and swims, but otherwise, you can find here in her office going crazy from lots of paperwork and email.
 She loves to travel and read, especially science fiction, and never gets to do enough of either.

-Victoria is a rising junior in Computer Science and Engineering.
+Victoria is a rising senior in Computer Science and Engineering.
 She enjoys projecting 35mm and 16mm film for the Lecture Series Committee (LSC) on the weekends and spending time with her friends figure skating, sailing, and baking various cookies and pies.
 She also loves playing tenor sax for MIT Wind Ensemble and skiing back home in Boise, Idaho.